 If you have already upgraded to Yosemite and you have Allegro CL 9.0, Allegro CL without the IDE (alisp or mlisp) will start up okay but the IDE will not, so the allegro program will not work until you update.
 Use update.sh -u (from a Terminal in /Applications/AllegroCLexpress.app/Contents/Resources/ to download the necessary updates and then the IDE will work.
 You can also update 9.0 by starting alisp or mlisp and calling sys:update-allegro.
 See here in the 9.0 Installation Guide for details.

-Allegro CL 9.0 Express users can update as described or simply download and install the new Allegro CL 9.0 Express release described in the Tech Corner article just below.
+Allegro CL 9.0 Express users can update as described or simply download and install the new Allegro CL 9.0 Express release described in the Tech Corner article just above.
 Note the non-express version for the Mac has not been updated so downloading it will not by iteslf solve the problem.
 Non express version must be updated as described above.